MMDataLab/MMDataLab/README.md

 #  Hey! 👋
 Hi there!
-I'm Max Dahir, an aspiring data analyst with a passion for uncovering insights from complex datasets.
+I'm Mohamed Dahir, an aspiring data analyst with a passion for uncovering insights from complex datasets.
 My journey involves turning raw data into actionable knowledge to help drive strategic decisions using data as a means.

 ## About me